 From June 2014 to July 2019 I was a director and council member of the Community Media Association.
 Helping to promote the role and social purpose for community media in the United Kingdom, and to advocate on behalf of members with Ofcom, DCMS and other allied organisations.
 I was actively involved in ensuring the good governance and sustainability of the CMA, and promoting the annual conference, which I hosted twice at De Montfort University.

-As a member of the ArtWorks Alliance I provided advice and support for the development of the network’s communications.
-There is considerable synergy between a participative media and a participative arts outlook.
-I will continue to play a role in the development of the Alliance in order to help bridge the gap in understanding between the creative practitioners, producers and the communities that use them.
+As a member of the ArtWorks Alliance oversight group, I provide advice and support for the development of the network’s communications.
+There is considerable synergy between a participative community media and participative arts.
+I am helping to support the development of the Alliance to help bridge the gap in understanding between the creative practitioners, producers and the communities that use them.